hadley/adv-r/Functionals.md

 c_add(10:1)
 ```

-(This function also already has an existing R equivalent)
+(This function also already has an existing R equivalent, `cumsum`)

-Finally, we might want to define versions for more complicated data structures, like matrices.
+Finally, we might want to define versions for more complicated data structures like matrices.
 We could create `row` and `col` variants that sum across rows and columns respectively, or we could go the whole hog and define an array version that would sum across any arbitrary dimensions of an array.
-These are easy to implement: they're a combination of `add` and `apply`
+These are easy to implement: they're a combination of `add()` and `apply()`

 ```R
 row_sum <- function(x, na.rm = TRUE) apply(x, 1, add, na.rm = na.rm)